What is a Technical Project Manager?

 If the TPM candidate doesn’t mention network as a challenge, then follow-up with other questions about any network tasks.

-DC migrations and consolidations are common assignments for technical PMs.
+DC migrations and consolidations are regular assignments for technical PMs.

-The TPM whom has successfully planned a migration of physical and/or virtual infrastructure to another data center location [or even to a cloud platform] will have experienced the challenges of complicated networking and storage issues.
+The TPM who has successfully planned migration of physical and virtual infrastructure to another data center location [or even to a cloud platform] will have experienced the challenges of complicated networking and storage issues.

 They will also have mapped out applications, databases, and web servers for reconstruction on the other end.

-The common project gotchas that arise are because of unplanned dependencies or higher than expected complexity.
+The standard project delays that arise are because of unplanned dependencies or higher than expected complexity.